SoftwareAG/c8y-docs/content/apama/troubleshooting-bundle/alarms.md

 This alarm is raised whenever the `measurementFormat` key is set with an invalid value in the tenant option.

 - Alarm type: `apama_measurementformat_invalid`
-- Alarm text: The measurementFormat property set in the tenant option is not supported.
-Setting it to default.
+- Alarm text: The measurementFormat tenant option is set to an invalid value "FRAGMENT_ONLY".
+Setting it to "MEASUREMENT_ONLY".
 - Alarm severity: WARNING

 Valid `measurementFormat` values for any tenant are `MEASUREMENT_ONLY` and `BOTH`.
 The default value is `MEASUREMENT_ONLY`.